coruscateor/gtk_estate/README.md

     StateContainers::init();

-    //The ApplicattionState (which you define) can now add itself to the StateContainers instance from within its own constructor
+    //The ApplicationState (which you define) can now add itself to the StateContainers instance from within its own constructor

-    ApplicattionState::new(&app);
+    ApplicationState::new(&app);

     //Run the application